-TOPIC AREA: WORLD HISTORY SUB-TOPIC AREA: GREAT REVOLUTIONS AND WORLD WARS S.3 HISTORY AND CITIZENSHIP Unit 7: Causes and effects of the first world war.
-No. of periods:12
+TOPIC AREA: WORLD HISTORY SUB-TOPIC AREA: GREAT REVOLUTIONS AND WORLD WARS S.3 HISTORY AND CITIZENSHIP Unit 6: CAUSES AND EFFECTS OF THE FIRST WORLD WAR No. of periods:8

-Key Unit Competence: To be able to explain the causes and effects of the first World War.
+Key Unit Competence: To be able to explain the causes and effects of the First World War.

-Learning Objectives Knowledge and understanding Skills Attitudes and values Content Learning Activities Describe both long term and immediate causes of the First Worl War.
+Learning Objectives Content Learning Activities Knowledge and understanding Skills Attitudes and values Describe both long term and immediate causes of the First World War.
 Explain the effects of the First World War.
-Assess the long term and immediate causes of the First World War in order to relate to other wars.
-Analyse the effects of the First World War and the weakness of League of Nations.
-Appreciate the long term and immediate causes of the First World War in order to recognise the weakness of the alliance system.
-Acknowledge the consequences of the First World War.
-The immediate cause.
-Sarajevo incident.
-Effects of the first world war: Versailles treaty, - Research in groups, using internet and reading range of written materials.
+Analyse the aims, achievements and failures of the Versailles Peace Treaty as well as the League of Nations Assess the long term and immediate causes of the First World War in order to relate them to other wars.
+Analyse the effects of the First World War and the weakness of League of Nations. recognise the weakness of the alliance system. - Acknowledge the consequences of the First World War. - Acknowledge the role of the Versailles Peace Treaty and the League of Nations in Causes of the First World War Effects of the First World War Versailles Treaty League of Nations Research, using internet and reading range of written materials.
 One group researches on causes and the other researches on effects of the First World War.
 Thereafter they make presentations in class and write an essay.
+Manipulate different resources to analyse the aims, achievements and failures of the Versailles Peace Treaty as well as the League of Nations.

-Links to other subjects: General Studies: human rights.
+Links to other subjects: General Studies and Communication Skills: Human Rights.
 Geography: use of maps.
 Economics: economic depression.